 We will cover:

-If you’re a fitness enthusiast who wants to delve into the industry to a professional capacity, find our personal training courses here!
+If you’re a fitness enthusiast who wants to delve into the industry to a professional capacity, you'll find our personal training diploma just what you need!
 Or, you can browse through all of our courses in OriGym’s downloadable prospectus.

 What is a Triathlon?

 Initially created in 1920s France, the triathlon is a multi-discipline sport that traditionally consists of swimming, cycling and running conducted in immediate succession, one after the other.
 For example, you may begin your event with swimming, before transitioning into running and finally participating in the cycling stage.

 The events became a regulated sport in the 1970s with the SanDiego Track club.
 They encouraged their athletes to be trained in all three of these events with the first regulated competitive triathlon being hosted in 1974, which consisted of a 10km run, 500m swim and 8km cycle.